-The Local Control Funding Formula is committed to making up the cuts and lost COLA for schools by 2021.
+Anticipating that the Governor's May Revise is approved in June, the Local Control Funding Formula will be fully funded in 2018-2019, two years ahead of the original commitment to fully fund school's by 2021.
 It is important to remember that the goal of the LCFF is to return school funding back to the 2007-2008 funding levels.